mahfuzurrahman98/Pienut-Dev-Setup/README.md

 npm install pienut
 ```

 Have a look at the `.env` file, change the _mongodb url_ as your need.
 Run the `server.js` file and you are good to go.
+You can use `nodemon` instead of `node` to start the server.